How to Train Your Dragon (novel series)

-How to Train Your Dragon is a series of children's books written by British author Cressida Cowell.
+How to Train Your Dragon is a series of children's books written by the British author Cressida Cowell.
 The books are set in a fictional Fantasy Viking world, and focus on the experiences of protagonist Hiccup Horrendous Haddock the Third, as he overcomes obstacles on his journey of "becoming a hero, the hard way".
 The books were published by Hodder Children's Books in the UK and by Little, Brown and Company in the United States.
 The first book was published in 2003 and the 12th and final one in 2015.

 By 2015, the series had sold more than seven million copies around the world.
-The books have subsequently been adapted into a media franchise consisting of three animated feature films, several television series, one live action remake and other media, all produced by DreamWorks Animation.
+The books have subsequently been adapted into a media franchise consisting of three animated feature films, several television series, a live-action remake, and other media, all produced by DreamWorks Animation.

 Books

 Cowell has published twelve full novels, based around the adventures of a young Viking named Hiccup Horrendous Haddock the Third.
 The first book was published in 2003, and the last book was released in 2015.
 All the books have titles based around an instruction guide.